 - Require submission of any necessary documented information for offsite review prior to Stage 1;

 - Conduct the Stage 1 Certification Audit.
 During the Stage 1 audit, the audit team will assess the organization’s overall preparedness for initial certification.
 The team will assess the implementation of the documented system against the requirements of the applicable standard and any requirements the client has established within the management system.
-At the end of the audit, the audit team will provide a report identifying the fulfillment of the stage 1 objectives and any area(s) of concern that could be classified as a nonconformance during the Stage 2 audit.
+At the conclusion of the audit, the audit team will provide a report identifying the fulfillment of the stage 1 objectives and any area(s) of concern that could be classified as a nonconformance during the Stage 2 audit.
 The report will also outline the readiness for the Stage 2 Audit.

-- Confirm Stage 2 audit activities based on client timelines, Stage 1 audit results and expectations for certification.
+- Confirm Stage 2 audit activities based on client timelines, Stage 1 audit results, and expectations for certification.

 - Conduct Stage 2 certification audit.
 During the Stage 2 audit, the audit team will conduct an in-depth evaluation through interview and review of documented information to assess the overall effectiveness of the management system to meet the requirements of the applicable standard;